tylermaule/tylermaule.github.io/_posts/2017-07-24-trending-now-3.md

 ![png](http://i.imgur.com/bppoCua.png)

-So, by giving signals backed by volume more weight, we can eke out an extra 5% return.
+So, by giving signals backed by volume more weight, we can eke out an extra 5% in returns.
 I'd argue that it's faily significant, but we'll refine and improve this algorithm even further in the future.